Fulgeo/Google-Cybersecurity-Professional-Certificate/Network Security/Analyze Network Attack.md

 attack log : [Link](https://docs.google.com/document/d/1JYyUPhfm2gwDellGRIcgItA3cZ7kz29xdYpVr1L_o9c/template/preview)

-## Identify the Type of Attack That May Have Caused This Network Interruption
+## Section 1: Identify the Type of Attack That May Have Caused This Network Interruption

 * One potential explanation for the website's connection timeout error message is: DOS attack <br>
 * The logs show that: Web server stops responding after receiving so many SYN packet requests <br>
 * This event could be: Syn flood attack

-## Part 2: Explain How the Attack is Causing the Website Malfunction
+## Section 2: Explain How the Attack is Causing the Website Malfunction
-When website visitors try to establish a connection with the web server, a three-way handshake occurs using the TCP protocol.
-Explain the three steps of the handshake:
+When the website visitors try to establish a connection with the web server, a three-way handshake occurs using the TCP protocol.
+The handshake consists of three steps:

 | Step | Description |
 |---|---|